Sussex: Transport

 Sussex's two main trunk roads are maintained by the UK Department for Transport - these are the A27/A259, which runs east-west along the coast, linking Chichester, Worthing, Brighton and Lewes and Hastings; and the A23/M23 which runs north-south, connecting Brighton and Crawley with Gatwick Airport and London.
 Other routes are maintained by local authorities and main routes include the A21 (Hastings to London), A22 (Eastbourne to London), and A24 (Worthing to London).

-Rail transport in Sussex is provided by the Govia Thameslink Railway (GTR) on the Thameslink, Southern and Great Northern franchise.
+Rail transport in Sussex is provided by the Greater Thameslink Railway (GTR) on the Thameslink, Southern and Great Northern franchise.
 This includes the Southern, Thameslink and Gatwick Express brands.
 Principle routes include the Brighton Mainline, East Coastway line, West Coastway line, Arun Valley line and Marshlink line.
 Since the 2010s it has been several interested parties have been examining the possibility of reopening the Uckfield — Lewes line, which would provide an alternative route to London to the Brighton Mainline.

 Located 3 miles north of Crawley town centre is Gatwick Airport, the UK's second-busiest and in 2024 the 10th busiest airport in the world.
 Sussex has two commercial ports, th ports of Newhaven and Shoreham-by-Sea.
 Connected to Newhaven Harbour railway station, DFDS provides a cross-channel passenger ferry service from the port of Newhaven to Dieppe in Normandy, France.
 From Dieppe there are rail services that provide onward connections to Rouen and Paris.